-Make sure you acquire a fridge where you can add a temperature controller to adjust the temperature to be exactly what you want it to be, and make sure it is large enough to fit your fermentation container inside.
+Make sure you acquire a fridge where you can add a temperature controller (Amazon link) to adjust the temperature to be exactly what you want it to be, and make sure it is large enough to fit your fermentation container inside.

 Wort Aeration System

 This tool is used to proper oxidate your wort and yeast to give it the healthiest conditions possible.

 It can substantially change the entire flavor and feel of your beer if you do it right.
 The downside of doing this is that it adds extra time to your brewing process, usually anywhere between 30 to 120 minutes.

 Check out this one on Amazon to get some inspiration, and find the right one for you.

 If you made it this far, well done!
 You now know pretty much all the neat equipment to have for homebrewing.